curioustechizen/android-ago/README.md

 Add the following to your build.gradle

     dependencies {
-        compile 'com.github.curioustechizen.android-ago:library:1.3.4'
+        compile 'com.github.curioustechizen.android-ago:library:1.4.0'
     }

 **Important:** v1.3.4 Fixed a major bug (#47).
-If you are using an older version, please update to 1.3.4 now.
+If you are using an older version, please update to at least 1.3.4 now.

 ### Eclipse+ADT
   1. Clone the repo
   2. In Eclipse, go to `File` -> `New` -> `Other`.
 Expand `Android` and select `Android Project from Existing Code`
   3. Browse to the `android-ago` sub-folder of the cloned repo and hit `Finish`

 # Usage
   - Include `RelativeTimeTextView` in your layouts.
   - Set the reference time either using `setReferenceTime` method or using the XML attribute `reference_time`.
-  - Optionally, you can set a prefix using `relative_time_prefix` through XML or `setPrefix` from Java code.
-  - Similarly, you can set a suffix using `relative_time_suffix` through XML or `setSuffix` from Java code.

 In your layout:
 ```xml
 <com.github.curioustechizen.ago.RelativeTimeTextView